Recent Alumni

 Horticulture, PhD

-Becca Honeyball, who grew up in St. Louis, Missouri, will be graduating this spring with a PhD in horticulture.
+Becca Honeyball, who grew up in St. Louis, Missouri, graduated with a PhD in horticulture.
 In this Q&A, she talks about her extensive involvement in student organizations, her experience in founding Mentorship Opportunities in Science and Agriculture (MOSAIC) and her research in wild bogs.
 She plans to work in the field of conversation and community building.

 Winter 2024 Graduates